kriticalflare/KustomPyper/README.md

 ```
  python setup.py bdist_msi
 ```
- You will find an executable installer in the ```KustomPyper\dist``` folder that can be used to install KustomPyper on the supported platforms
+ You will find an executable installer in the ```KustomPyper\src\dist``` folder that can be used to install KustomPyper on the supported platforms

 ## Supported Platforms
 - Windows 10 1809 and later